-In each of (5)a-e, it should be clear that there is an element that is surrounded by space on both sides (and that can be pronounced as a word on its own), but that single element contains two concepts - two units of meaning.
+In each of (1a-e), it should be clear that there is an element that is surrounded by space on both sides (and that can be pronounced as a word on its own), but that single element contains two concepts - two units of meaning.
 That is, as pronounced (and written), they count as single words, but they are combinations of two elements as far as meaning is concerned.
-The items in question in (5)a-e, plus several other common examples, are listed in (6):
+The items in question in ((5)a-e), plus several other common examples, are listed in (6) below:

-(6) I'm, don't, couldn't, aren't, you're, he's, they've, we're . . .
+(6) I'm, don't, couldn't, aren't, you're, he's, they've, we're...

 Of course, you might argue, these aren't true counterexamples to the definition, because they are contractions, squeezed-together versions of two real words, both of which constitute minimal units of speech with meaning in their own right.
 I'm corresponds to I am, don't is do not, you're is you are, aren't is are not, etc. On some level, then, these are truly separate words, and this is reflected in that they can be pronounced as separate words.
-At some point during linguistic processing and before actual pronunciation (in panel 2 in Figure 1.1), the two words get pushed together and are pronounced as a single unit.
-In order to make the OED definition match up to our everyday sense of "word," then, it needs to be altered.
-What if we say that a "word" isn't always a sequence of sounds that is pronounced separately (an "ultimate minimal element of speech"), but rather, it's a phonological unit that could be pronounced as a separate sequence of sounds, as we did in our third definition revision above?
-Then in the sentences above, n't, 're, and 'm would count as words, because they could have been pronounced not, are and am instead.

-If we make that move, we take care of another troublesome class of words: compounds, words made up of two words in combination.
+At some point during linguistic processing and before actual pronunciation, the two words get pushed together and are pronounced as a single unit.
+In order to make the OED definition match up to our everyday sense of 'word', then, it needs to be altered.
+What if we say that a 'word' isn't always a separate phonological unit (an "ultimate minimal element of speech"), but rather, it's a phonological unit that could be pronounced separately, as we did in our third definition revision above.
+Then in the sentences above, n't, 're, and 'm would count as words.
+If we do that, we take care of another troublesome class of words: compounds, words made up of two words in combination.
 Some good examples are homeowner, blackbird, man-eater, greenhouse, overhead, pickpocket, etc.

 This revision isn't enough, however.
 Contractions and compounds are not the only ways that two meanings, attached to two sets of sounds, can be packaged up into a single word.
 Consider the word dog, which is a word that satisfies the definition: none of the possible minimal units contained within the word (d, do, o, og, g) have any meaning of their own (or no meaning that contributes to the meaning of the whole), so dog is a minimal unit of speech with its own meaning - it doesn't get any of its meaning from some smaller unit within it.
 Now, what about the word dogs?
 Its overall meaning appears to be made up of two elements: the word dog that we just saw, plus a suffix -s.
-As a speaker of English, you will know that the -s suffix, applied to nouns, indicates plurality - it means, roughly, "more than one X," where X is the noun it's attached to.
-In the dictionary, it could have that as its definition like this:
+As a speaker of English, you will know that the -s suffix, applied to nouns, indicates plurality - it means, roughly, "more than one X", where X is the noun it's attached to.

--s: More than one X (where X is the noun -s is attached to)
+-s: More than one X (where X is the element -s is attached to)

-So here we have a sound unit, -s, which has its own meaning, PLURAL, and yet it's certainly not anything that we would call a "word" on its own - it can't be pronounced by itself in answer to a question, for example:
+So here we have a phonological unit, -s, which has its own meaning, PLURAL, and yet it's certainly not anything that we would call a "word" on its own - it can't be pronounced by itself in answer to a question, for example:

-(7) Jack: How many of them did you see?
-Jill: S. (intended meaning, "More than one.")
+(7) Jack: How many dogs did you see?
+Jill: S. (meaning, 'More than one.')

-Of course, any suffix with a regular meaning falls into this category.
-In (8) we see some groups of words with prefixes and suffixes, whose meanings are regular combinations of the meanings of their various parts:
+Of course, any affix with a regular meaning falls into this category.
+In (8) we see some groups of affixed words, whose meaning is a regular combination of the meanings of their various parts: